KPIs to Measure Company Culture Success

 |6.||Monitor the success of culture fit and culture add.||New employees bring new elements to your company.
 If measurements like your turnover rate suddenly skyrocket, it might be a sign your culture fit/add hiring needs to be tweaked.|

-Top KPIs To Measure Company Culture
+How To Measure Company Culture with KPIs

-Data-driven methods to assess the quality of your business culture are an accurate thermometer for your organization and workplace culture.
+Data-driven methods to assess the quality of your business culture are an accurate barometer for your organization and workplace culture.
 We’ve compiled the 3 most effective “Key Performance Indicators” (KPIs) to help fortify and grow a successful and productive company culture.

 1. The Employee Turnover Rate (ETR)